 A cost approach, perhaps?
 I expect that Paladina, Union County’s provider, would have declined, if asked, to provide data on the prices it paid for the inputs needed to provide Union County with the contracted direct primary care services.
 And it could well be that Paladina is as bad a price negotiator as Union County itself.

 But these costs can be estimated, and the result would have more general applicability.
 A very conservative estimate of those costs would be $39 PMPM (based on Union County’s panel size of less than 500, a low PCP compensation package of $175k/yr, and overhead at a low 33% of PCP compensation).
-Had that number been used in Milliman’s alternative model, I note, direct primary care delivered by the DPC would have been “associated with” a modest decrease in overall demand for health care services of about 5% percent.
-Replacing those conservative estimates with AAFP reported average PCP salaries and typical non-insurance-related overhead would turn that number negative.
+Had that number been used in Milliman’s alternative model, I note, direct primary care delivered by the DPC would have been “associated with” a rather modest decrease in overall demand for health care services, about 5% percent.
+But replacing the conservative estimates given earlier in this paragraph with AAFP-reported average PCP salaries and typical non-insurance-related overhead would turn that number negative.

 But Milliman took a different course.